AnggaR96s/Reforestation/README.md

-## Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+## What did the late tomato say to the early tomato?
+I’ll ketch up